 Let's have an open talk about mental health

 Talking about depression, anxiety or other problems that may affect your behavioral health (also called mental health) isn’t always easy.
 But let’s start the conversation.
 If you or a loved one may be dealing with these issues, you’re not alone.
-Nearly 1 in 5 American adults are dealing with some kind of behavioral health issue1.
-Learning how to talk about and understand your mental health issues may be the first step in recovery.
+Millions of people in the U.S. are affected by behavioral health issues each year.1 Learning how to talk about and understand your mental health issues may be the first step in recovery.
 Then, you may learn ways to cope and start feeling better.

-Behavioral health (or mental health) is the term used to describe a number of problems that may affect your mental wellbeing.
+Behavioral health (or mental health) are terms used to describe a number of problems that may affect your mental wellbeing.
 When we talk about behavioral health, it includes stress, anxiety, depression, mood disorders or other psychological issues.
 Behavioral health disorders may also include things like substance use disorders, eating disorders, or psychotic disorders.

 Taking care of your behavioral health is important for your overall health.
 Your emotional state may impact your physical health, too.
 If you’re struggling, seeking treatment may help you feel better so you can live a healthier life.